harness/developer-hub/docs/platform/role-based-access-control/heirarchichal-support-for-service-accounts.md

 2. Generate an [API Key](./add-and-manage-service-account.md#manage-api-keys) for the Service Account

-4. Create a [Role](./add-manage-roles.md#create-a-role) with necessary permissions at the Project Level
+4. Create a [Role](./add-manage-roles.md#create-a-role) with the necessary permissions at the Project Level

-5. Create a [Resource Group](./add-resource-groups.md#create-a-resource-group) with at the Project Level
+5. Create a [Resource Group](./add-resource-groups.md#create-a-resource-group) at the Project Level

 6. Assign the Role to the Service Account at the Project Level